bulbule/21_valid_markup/README.md

-# Site of Real Estate Agency
+# Refactoring of the Real Estate Agency Site

+The initial site `index.html` was validated with the [W3C Markup Validation Service](https://validator.w3.org/) as well as its performance was checked with [YSlow](http://yslow.org/) to receive an overall grade A. Also the map used improperly in the script was fixed.

 [TODO.
 There will be project description]